HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Experimental Results

 \textbf{Graph Construction Ablation.} Our ablation study for graph construction on the Darcy flow 2D dataset ($\beta$=1.0), indicates a clear advantage of our circular strategy over the traditional k-nearest neighbours (KNN) method.
 By defining neighbours within a variable radius, our approach dynamically captures the spatial context of the dataset, resulting in a significant performance leap with the lowest nRMSE compared to KNN's.
 This single-radius, context-aware strategy outperforms the fixed-edge KNN method, confirming the importance of spatial relationships in accurately modelling complex physical phenomena.

 \textbf{Data Size Performance Impact.} We examine the effect of dataset size on model performance.
 From Table~\ref{tab:exp_dsize}, we can observe that both OFormer and our proposed \PhysGTN\ model exhibit a decline in performance as the amount of training data decreases.
 This trend is evident in both the Darcy Flow and Shallow Water datasets, with nRMSE values rising as the dataset size reduces from 9K to 1K and from 900 to 100 respectively.
-Despite this common trend, \PhysGTN\ consistently outperforms OFormer in all data sets, demonstrating its superior ability to generalise from limited data.
-Particularly in the most constrained scenarios—1K for Darcy Flow and 100 for Shallow Water— \PhysGTN\ demonstrates greater resilience to data scarcity.
-This highlights our graph perspective when faced with limited data.
+Despite this common trend, \PhysGTN\ consistently outperforms OFormer in all datasets, demonstrating its superior ability to generalise from limited data.
+Particularly in the most constrained scenarios—1K for Darcy Flow and 100 for Shallow Water— \PhysGTN\ demonstrates greater resilience to data scarcity. \PhysGTN\ demonstrates improved performance under data-scarce conditions because it utilises a graph-based approach, which inherently requires fewer data points to model complex relationships effectively compared to traditional methods.
+Our graph perspective allows the neural operator to infer and generalise from less training data by leveraging the intrinsic geometrical and topological information contained within the graphs, which represent physical domains or conditions in PDEs.
+This approach enables more efficient learning, particularly advantageous when dealing with limited datasets commonly encountered in PDE scenarios.